 Paul Is Live, Paul McCartney’s third solo live album, was recorded in 1993 during his New World Tour.

-The tour visited Australia, New Zealand, the USA, Europe, and Britain, and was in support of McCartney’s Off The Ground album.
+The tour visited Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, France, Germany, Italy, Japan, Mexico, Netherlands, New Zealand, Norway, Spain, Sweden, UK, and the USA, and was in support of McCartney’s Off The Ground album.

 The majority of the recordings on Paul Is Live were from the US leg of the tour, mainly from Boulder, Charlotte, and Kansas City.